What is corrupt conduct?

-Corrupt conduct, as defined in the Independent Commission Against Corruption Act 1988, is deliberate or intentional wrongdoing, not negligence or a mistake.
+Corrupt conduct, as defined in the Independent Commission Against Corruption Act 1988 ("the ICAC Act"), is deliberate or intentional wrongdoing, not negligence or a mistake.
 It has to involve or affect a NSW public official or public sector organisation.

 While it can take many forms, corrupt conduct occurs when: